Photo by Nina Conte on Unsplash

 It may seem like your shielding them from harm, but they most likely won’t then comprehend that a death has taken place.
 Beyond that, if they are able to understand that a death has taken place it might cause even more harm.
 As their concept of language and understanding of the world develops, they might subconsciously link the idea of ‘resting’ with something to be afraid of.

 How should I communicate death to a child?

 Study suggests that you should be honest and clear with children, without overloading them with information.
 They will likely ask questions, and it’s best to answer them as honestly as possible without overloading them information, if possible.

-When explaining that someone has died to a child you can say something like ‘their body has stopped working and the doctor can’t fix them anymore’.
+If you have to tell a child that someone has died you can say something like ‘their body has stopped working and the doctor can’t fix them anymore’.
 Younger children may not be able to understand until they’re older, but you can be sure that you haven’t added any crossed wires to their developing understanding of how the world works.